eth-educators/ethstaker-guides/zhejiang.md

 ## Credits

 Based on [Somer Esat's guide](https://github.com/SomerEsat/ethereum-staking-guide).
 Based on [How to run a node on the Zhejiang testnet?](https://notes.ethereum.org/@launchpad/zhejiang).
 Based on [How to use staking-deposit-cli to generate SignedBLSToExecutionChange](https://notes.ethereum.org/@launchpad/btec).
+Based on [Voluntary exits from the Lighthouse Book](https://lighthouse-book.sigmaprime.io/voluntary-exit.html).